StaticMania/roxo-hugo/README.md

     cp -a themes/roxo/exampleSite/* .

-3. Build your site with `hugo serve` and see the result at `http://localhost:1313/`.
+3. Build your site with `hugo server` and see the result at `http://localhost:1313/`.

 ## Features